DevScholar/rust-for-js-devs/src/threading/producer-consumer.md

 worker.postMessage(null);

 ```

 The same can be done in Rust using _channels_.
 The standard library primarily provides `mpsc::channel`, which is a channel that supports multiple producers and a single consumer.
 A rough translation of the above JavaScript example in Rust would look as follows:

-The same can be done in Rust using _channels_.
-The standard library primarily provides `mpsc::channel`, which is a channel that supports multiple producers and a single consumer.
-A rough translation of the above JavaScript example in Rust would look as follows: